Academic Honesty Policy

 - Attempting to improperly influence any member of the faculty, staff, or administration of the college in any matter pertaining to academics or research;

-If a student knowingly assists another student in committing an act of academic misconduct, such student shall be equally accountable for the violation and shall be subject to the sanctions outlined in the Student Code of Conduct.
+- Knowingly assisting another student in committing an act of academic misconduct, such student shall be equally accountable for the violation and shall be subject to the following sanctions: